Feynman–Kac formula

-The Feynman–Kac formula, named after Richard Feynman and Mark Kac, establishes a link between parabolic partial differential equations (PDEs) and stochastic processes.
-In 1947, when Kac and Feynman were both Cornell faculty, Kac attended a presentation of Feynman's and remarked that the two of them were working on the same thing from different directions.
-The Feynman–Kac formula resulted, which proves rigorously the real case of Feynman's path integrals.
+The Feynman–Kac formula, named after Richard Feynman and Mark Kac, establishes a link between parabolic partial differential equations and stochastic processes.
+In 1947, when Kac and Feynman were both faculty members at Cornell University, Kac attended a presentation of Feynman's and remarked that the two of them were working on the same thing from different directions.
+The Feynman–Kac formula resulted, which proves rigorously the real-valued case of Feynman's path integrals.
 The complex case, which occurs when a particle's spin is included, is still an open question.

 It offers a method of solving certain partial differential equations by simulating random paths of a stochastic process.
 Conversely, an important class of expectations of random processes can be computed by deterministic methods.